itsananderson/itsananderson.github.io/source/node-modules/index.markdown

 --------------

 I frequently find myself wanting to statically serve a folder on my machine for debugging purposes.
-Having to configure Apache/nginx/IIS to serve the folder is usually more effor than I want to mess with. web-server-cli solves this by spinning up a static Express server in the current folder.
+Having to configure Apache/nginx/IIS to serve the folder is usually more effort than I want to go through. web-server-cli solves this by spinning up a static Express server in the current folder.

 ```